themagicfrog/lightsaber/README.md

 # MAGIC FROG'S LIGHTSABER

-This is a PCB lightsaber with a gyroscope and accelerometer!
-It was originally for [The Trail](https://github.com/hackclub/the-trail), an event by [Hack Club](https://github.com/hackclub).
-Although this project turned out to be a lot harder than I expected, I finished it in the end!
-Wahoo! :D
+This is a PCB lightsaber controlled by a gyroscope and accelerometer that I designed.
+I created it originally for [The Trail](https://github.com/hackclub/the-trail), an event organized by [Hack Club](https://github.com/hackclub).
+I initially designed the entire board with a ATmeag32U4 chip.
+The schematic and PCB design are available in the main branch if you want to take a look.
+I encountered a lot of problems along way and decided to use an Ardunio Nano instead, which made everything so much smoother!
+I used my PCB board as a base and connected the Ardunio Nano with external wires.

 ## Features
 - LEDs controlled by gyroscope and accelerometer